newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/3/37/Jas_Messengers01.JPG" width=100% />

-We are trying, as a team, to revolutionize the news industry.
+We are trying to revolutionize the news industry.

 We imagine news that has broken free from centuries-old methods.
 We imagine articles that have escaped the problematic tradition of a single voice, perspective and ego.
 We imagine *real* collaboration.